n8sOrganization/project-automation/README.md

+### Unfortunately, the changes Github made to projects broke this - no longer works

 ## Hack to Create Github Project Board with Issues Addded on Create Repo from Template

 With these workflow files in your template repo, you create a repo from template, then gh actions will create a project, add columns, create issues, attach issues to board, and cleanup the workflows so they won't run again.